Bud Philbrook, JD

 Mindy is a faculty member at Wegmans School of Pharmacy, St. John Fisher College in Rochester, New York.
 She holds a Bachelor’s degree in Anthropology and a Ph.D. in Pharmacology, and combines these two fields in her work as a faculty member focusing on global health & service.
 Mindy served on her first service program with Global Volunteers in 2014, when she travelled with a group of pharmacy students to the Blackfeet Reservation in Montana.
 Since then, Mindy has brought additional groups of students on Global Volunteers trips every year and served as a Volunteer Team Leader -- participating on programs in Peru, Tanzania, and on additional programs to the Blackfeet Reservation.

 Dr. Barbara Morris

-Barbara is a practicing geriatrician and serves as Medical Director for Centura Health Physician Group in Denver.
+Barbara is a practicing geriatrician and geriatric advocate in Denver.
 She and her husband participated on their first Global Volunteer program in Ecuador in 2008.
 She fell in love with the philosophy and art of volunteering in partnership with local communities and organizations.
-She’s since volunteered in Vietnam, India, and Peru and has lead teams in Montana and West Virginia.
+She’s since volunteered in Vietnam, India, Peru and Tanzania and has lead teams in Cuba, Montana, South Dakota and West Virginia.
 At home in Colorado, she volunteers with several community-based organizations.
-She is honored to serve as a commissioner for Serve Colorado, the Governor’s Commission on Community Service.

 Santa Barbara, CA